syeomans0/test506/README.md

-# test506
+# Test repository for STATS 506

-This is a test repo for statistics 506 at UMich.
+This is a repository demonstrating git usage.